BenediktKleppmann/DS4DM-Backend/README.md

 ## Installation/Setup
 <ol>
-  <li>download this github repository
+  <li>Download this GitHub repository
-  <li>make sure that the is in folder with Java.exe is in the Path
+  <li>Make sure that the is in folder with Java.exe is in the Path environment variable
-  <li>open the a terminal and execute:<br>
+  <li>Open the a terminal and execute:<br>
     <table frame="box">
       <tr>
         <th>